-The information in this section is intended for both client administrators and Workplace Manager administrators tasked with setting up and managing a Workplace implementation.
+The information in this section is intended for Workplace administrators tasked with setting up and managing a Workplace implementation.

 A full migration to Workplace"Workplace" describes the Autotask Workplace service in its entirety. means that the current data set will be synced to the Workplace service and thereafter decommissioned, leaving Workplace as the sole data storage location.

 Start the process by installing Workplace DesktopAlso known as the Workplace Desktop app, and in the context of this documentation, simply "the app," Workplace Desktop is the software installed on a computer that is responsible for synchronizing data between the local drive and the cloud. on the machine(s) that currently host the data or have fast access to the data and will be (temporarily) dedicated to upload data to the Workplace service.

 If the machine(s) will be dedicated to uploading the data set, use as modern and high-spec a machine as possible, with a fast connection to both the Internet and the data storage.